Skip to content

 1. Theme or Plugin

 Some faulty plugins or themes tend to arise this type of error.
-Many plugins or themes not compatible with one another which causes a conflict.
+Many plugins or themes are not compatible with one another which causes a conflict.
 In that case, look for the plugin by deactivating all the plugins and activating them one by one.

-Just be on the safe side remove unnecessary plugins that you don’t need.
+Just be on the safe side and remove unnecessary plugins that you don't need.
 According to my experience caching, plugins cause a lot of trouble.
 You might want to check that first.

 If you think that theme is causing this error then activate a different theme temporarily.
 You should contact your theme developer and ask for the same.